churnicorn/service-discovery/smartstack/README.md

     * service_a_node_1 running
         - Synapse
         - Node

+If you run 'ls /' back in Zookeeper's cli you will still only see Zookeeper.
+Registration happens only when a healthy service is up and running so let's get that going.

 The next step is to get HAProxy and a simple HTTP Service on service_a_node_1